 Insufficient Access to Safe, Affordable Water, Sanitation and Hygiene (WASH)

 Physical abundance of water supplies does not necessarily mean there is adequate quantity and quality of water to meet basic human needs.
 Often, humans are unable to reliably access physically available water supplies due to inadequate infrastructure and weak governance.
 In 2010, the United Nations formally recognized the right of all human beings to have access to sufficient, safe, affordable, and accessible water and sanitation.
 But today, 2.1 billion people still lack access to safe drinking water and 4.5 billion people lack safely managed sanitation services.
 This has major health and mortality implications, particularly for young children in developing countries.
-Every year approximately 700,000 children under five die due to inadequate WASH.
+Every year approximately 340,000 children under five die due from diarrhea-related disease, most commonly caused by inadequate WASH.

 Little water carriers in Namibia.
 Photo by: Jessica Mulder.